mycrochip/nft-preview-card/README.md

 ### What I learned

-I gained some understanding abput the use of flex-box.
-Though, in this project, I only used for spacing.
-I also practiced the used of varibles in css (They were not necessary, but I wanted to apply best practices)
+I gained some understanding about the use of flex-box.
+Though, in this project, I only used spacing.
+I also practiced the use of variables in CSS (They were not necessary, but I wanted to apply best practices)

-I was particularly proud of myself that I cracked the positioning of items 'absolutely' and got to center them through muscle memory
-(spent alot of time trying to figure that out)
+I was particularly proud of myself that I cracked the positioning of items 'absolutely' and got to center them through muscle memory (spent a lot of time trying to figure that out)

 ```html
 <div class="container">